FNNDSC/ChRIS_ui/README.md

 `$ npm run cypress:open`
 ```
 This will open cypress in an interactive UI.
-To run cypress in the terminalas a headless browser use:
+To run cypress in the terminal as a headless browser use:
 ```
 npx cypress run
 ```